What is DNS?

 Browsing Speed

 The time needed to answer a DNS query can affect the time needed to display a website on your computer, although DNS doesn’t directly affect your download speed.
-Choosing the best DNS server for your router can reduce DNS query time, which typically involves the use of specialized software.
+Choosing the best DNS server for your router can reduce DNS query time, which typically involves the use of specialised software.

 You’ll need to update your router’s DNS settings once you’ve determined the DNS server you want to use.
 This procedure generally involves going to your router’s administration page and selecting the advanced settings to display the DNS server addresses the router is currently using.
 Record the existing addresses before replacing them with the new addresses, and test the new addresses to determine if they improve your browsing speed.